Dates and Deadlines

 How long is the program?That depends on how good your English is when you enter, and how successful you are in classes.

-ECULA is a program of five levels:
+ECULA is a program of three levels:

 Each level takes one semester.
 When you enter the program, you are placed in the appropriate level according to your English proficiency.
 If you enter the program at the Advanced level, and pass the final exam, the program only takes one semester.